DerGuru/The-Resonant/New Chapters/Part2/P2-02_Calibration_and_Misalignment.md

 ---

 They practiced for another hour.
 Small things.
 Safe things.
 Jason maintaining awareness while walking.
-Lina calling out potential carriers—railings, benches, lampposts—and Jason connecting to them briefly before releasing.
+Lina calling out potential carriersâ€”railings, benches, lamppostsâ€”and Jason connecting to them briefly before releasing.

 By the end, he was solidly in Yellow territory, but not dangerously so.